http-tests/cache-tests/README.md

 > node server.js

+Make sure that the browser is not configured to use a proxy cache, and that the network being tested upon does not use an intercepting proxy cache.

+To test an reverse proxy or CDN, configure it to use port `8000` on the server as the origin.
+Then point a browser* to the CDN host/port.

+* They only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ### Testing Browser Caches

 The applicable tests can be run against a browser cache, to assess compatibility between CDN cache and browsers.

-To test a browser, just point it at `https://{hostname}:8000/` and click "Browser Tests".
+To test a browser, just point it at `https://{hostname}:8000/test-browser.html` after setting up the server.

 Note that some tests might fail because there is a separate document-level cache in browsers that's ill-defined; see [this issue](https://github.com/whatwg/fetch/issues/354).

-### Testing CDNs, Reverse Proxies and other Intermediary Caches

-To test a forward proxy, configure your browser to use it, then point it at `https://{hostname}:8000/` and click "Intermediary Tests".

-To test an reverse proxy or CDN, configure it to use port `8000` on the server as the origin.
-Then point a browser* to the CDN host/port and click "Intermediary Tests".

-* They only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ## Interpreting the Results